Fantasy Books reviews from Reddit

 "The Prydain series and the Dark is Rising sequence."

-"The Prydain series by Lloyd Alexander."
+"*The Chronicles of Prydain* by Lloyd Alexander"

 (10)